stryku/cmakesl/README.md

 ## Dependencies
 The only dependencies that CMakeSL needs is C++17 and python3.
-No external libraries are used.
+No external C++ libraries are used.

 ## Contribution